Nature Stuff mdavid.com.au

-It’s hard to forget an encounter with these ants.
-Especially if they sting you.
-They are big, aggressive and fast.
-And they live throughout Australia
+It’s easy to remember an encounter with these ants, especially if they sting you.
+They’re big, bold, aggressive and fast.

-Bulldog ants, also known as Bull Ants, are a group of large, primitive ants.
-I must admit that I don’t much like these ants, but I do admire and certainly respect them.
+Bulldog Ants (also known as Bull Ants) and Jumper Ants are a group of large, primitive ants from the genus Myrmecia.
+I must admit I don’t much like them, but I do admire and certainly respect them.

 They jump

-I don’t know about all Bulldog Ants, but I have definitely seen some of them, especially the smaller ones, jump.
+I don’t know about all Bull Ants, but the Jumper Ants can definitely jump.
 I’ve watched them jump from leaf to leaf in trees.
 The ant stands on the edge of one leaf and sways from side as it appears to judge the distance and angle and then it leaps about 2 inches to the next leaf.
 They will also jump a lot when they’re agitated.

 Are they aggressive?

 Absolutely.
-Bulldog Ants are famous for their aggression.
+These ants are famous for their aggression.
 With their excellent eyesight they will follow movement, even if the subject is much bigger than themselves.
-A few times I’ve had Bulldog Ants try to chase me for a short distance.
+A few times I’ve had Bull Ants try to chase me for a short distance.
 People reluctant to get too close will be pleased to know it’s not difficult to outrun them.

 Do they sting?